 The church was never meant to be like a restaurant; it is a family.
+Church is not something that you go to, it is something that you are part of.
 Our love for one another is based on relationships.
 This begins first and foremost in a relationship with Jesus, and through that we are connected to one another.
 Jesus loves us and has brought us into relationship with Himself.
-This morning we are going to celebrate that love by having a time of communion together.

-In being brought into that relationship, we aren't only brought into a relationship with Jesus but also into relationship with one another.
-Being in a relationship with Jesus means being part of the church, part of His kingdom, part of the family of faith.
+In becoming part of God's family, we aren't only brought into a relationship with Him but also into relationship with one another.
+Being in a relationship with Jesus means being part of the church, part of His kingdom, part of the family of God and community of faith.